 - Manual Rotation Limits

-- Classic 4 bit, Adafruit I2C LCD, and Yourduino.com Display Support
+- Classic 4 bit, Adafruit I2C LCD, Yourduino.com, and various other I2C display support

 - Optional tenth of a degree support with Easycom protocol (i.e. 123.4 degrees)